Davion Taylor

-Davion Taylor (born August 5, 1998) American professional football linebacker for the Ottawa Redblacks of the Canadian Football League (CFL).
+Davion Taylor (born August 5, 1998) American professional football linebacker.
+He most recently played for the Ottawa Redblacks of the Canadian Football League (CFL).
 He played college football for the Colorado Buffaloes and was selected by the Philadelphia Eagles in the third round of the 2020 NFL draft.

 Early life

 Taylor was raised in Magnolia, Mississippi, by his Seventh-day Adventist mother Stephanie Taylor.
 Taylor attended South Pike High School but did not play high school football due to the religious beliefs of his church.

 College career

 Taylor attended Coahoma Community College before attending the University of Colorado Boulder.
 After turning 18 he was given permission by his mother to join the football team.
 In 2018, Taylor transferred to Colorado.
 In 2018, he started 10 of 12 games, recording 57 tackles, one sack and one touchdown.
 As a senior in 2019, he started all 12 games, recording 72 tackles and one sack.